Call Center Workforce Management Guide

 Use Case - A Marketing Campaign Increases Call Volume

 Let’s take an example of a sales-focused contact center.
-Suppose the company has just launched a new product ad campaign on TV encouraging customers to call the contact center.
+Suppose the company has just launched an ad campaign on TV encouraging customers to call an 800 number.
 This will create call volume spikes.
-The campaign’s success is contingent upon the readiness and expertise of the contact center.
-Without the proper resources on-hand to handle these spikes, potential sales opportunities from eager and ready-to-buy customers could turn into a loss of goodwill.
-After all, who is in the mood to buy after listening to queue messages over and over again?
+The campaign’s success is contingent upon the availability and expertise of agents in the contact center.
+Without the adequate staff resources on-hand to handle these spikes, potential sales opportunities from ready-to-buy customers could turn into a loss of brand reputation.
+After all, who is in the mood to buy after sitting on-hold for an extended period of time?

-A well-designed input process is vital for organizational units, like Marketing, which are dependent on the contact center.
+It's vital that organizational units, like Marketing, which are dependent on the contact center, have a well-designed process for reporting activities that may impact call volumes.
 Without being prompted, these units need to regularly feed relevant information to the WFM team about plans that may drive increased call volumes.
-In this sales-focused example, all experiences from previous campaigns should be used as input so forecasts of future contact volumes become successively more accurate.
+In this sales-focused example, all experiences from past campaigns should be used as input for forecasts of future contact volumes.
 Once the WFM team captures this input, forecasters can do their job with much greater precision.

 Plans Change - Accounting for 'What Ifs'